 By emphasizing climate change and identity politics, Schlein is instead taking the fight to the radical left.
 She told Time magazine Italy has too many left-wing parties.
 But whatever gains she makes there will not give Democrats a majority.

 The Democratic Party got 19 percent support in the last election, the Greens and Left Alliance 3.6 percent, and the left-liberal More Europe 2.8 percent.

 Meloni’s Brothers of Italy alone received more votes.
 The combined right, including Silvio Berlusconi’s Forza Italia and Matteo Salvini’s League, won 44 percent.

-By lurching to the left, Democrats would seem to enable a government of the right.
+By lurching to the left, Democrats enable a government of the right.